MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-exo-powershell-managed-identity.md

 The steps for user-assigned managed identity are the same as in [System-assigned managed identity Step 4](#step-4-grant-the-exchangemanageasapp-api-permission-for-the-managed-identity-to-call-exchange-online).

-The only difference is: the `$MI_ID` value for user-assigned managed identity comes from [User-assigned managed identity Step 3](#step-3-store-the-user-assigned-managed-identity-in-variables).
+Although the managed identity values were obtained differently for user-assigned vs. system-assigned, we're using the same variable name in the command (`$MI_ID`), so the command works for both user-assigned and system assigned managed identities.

 ### Step 6: Assign Azure AD roles to the managed identity